 There are some tips in here I plan on doing, some other I’ve done and some I cannot do but found it was clever ideas and might be helpful to you.
 Let’s see what we have:

 1. Paint Kitchen Cabinet

-Kitchen cabinets that looks dirty and faded are really not the end of the world.
+Kitchen cabinets that look dirty and faded are really not the end of the world.
 You only need to repaint it.
 It’s impressive what a good coat of paint can do to kitchen cabinets.
-We painted ours in a beautiful forest green and well it just changed the face of the kitchen.
+We painted ours in a beautiful forest green color and well it just changed the face of the kitchen.
 You don’t need to go with a color that bold but just make sure it’s working with the floor or the part of the kitchen that are non-negotiable.

 2. Change the handles of the cabinets